benlau/asyncapi-live-reload-demo/README.md

 2. Open and edit asyncapi.yml by your favor editor

-Wait second seconds.
+Wait a few seconds.
 The content in the browser will be reloaded.